glowkeeper/P3D/docs/labs/week3Session1.md

 _Figure 3: Shipping container stairs_

-Now, when you press _Play_, you should be able to use the keys, _w_ and _spacebar_ to walk up the stairs.
-Walk off the roof of the container, and you should fall to the ground.
+Now, when you press _Play_, you should be able to walk up the stairs and then walk off the roof of the container and fall to the ground.

 Stop playback, as you are now going to put a door wall on the front of the container.
 Create a _New Shape_ from the ProBuilder window.
 Select a _Door_, with a width and height of 3 metres, a door height and leg width of 0.5 metres and a depth of 0.1 metres.
 Hit _Build_, then _Transform_ the door so it is on the front of the container.
 Set the material and texture, so it matches those of the _Inside_ and _Outside_ walls.
 Finally, make the door a child of your container.
 Figure 4 shows how it might look.